Governors Island Tolerance Monument-Vital National Symbol

 "Infidel" by Ayaan Hirsi Ali, 2007)

-Editor's comment: The Tolerance Monument neither targets or accuses a religion, ethnicity or race nor advances any religion, ethnicity or race.
-Religion and culture are not synonymous.
-If religious interpretation is a problem rather than religion itself, then, its derived culture, if stagnant, can be transitioned to modernity and accelerated through freedom of expression.
-The culture of liberty-for-all supersedes the strictures of individual religions.
+Editor's comment: The Tolerance Monument neither targets, blames or condemns nor advances any religion, ethnicity, race or nationality.
+Religion, religious culture or ethnic traditions are not synonymous.
+If religious interpretation is a problem rather than faith itself, then, religious identity or its derived culture or practices, if stagnant, can evolve and be transitioned to modernity.
+This process is accelerated through freedom of expression.
+The American culture of liberty-for-all, based on secular civil law, supersedes the strictures of individual religions or religious and ethnic identity.

-Tolerance is about debate (two-way) because it is a dynamic precept which defines the limits of liberty.
-It thus sets the [never-static] standard of freedom.
-"The principle of freedom of expression...."
+Tolerance is about vigorous debate (two-way) because it is a dynamic precept which defines the limits of liberty-for-all and identifies where intolerance starts and liberty-for-all ends.
+It thus sets the [never-static] standard of freedom through eternal consciousness and "The principle of freedom of expression...."

 What is Tolerance?